 So in September 2015, I landed back in London with a bump… I survived Winter, working for a global travel brand, until I was ready to set sail again.
 August to November 2016, I spent working in and exploring Cambodia, Vietnam, Thailand, Australia and Japan.

-From March until July 2017, it’s been a Spanish affair, weaving my way around Spain and a teensy bit of Portugal.
+The first half of 2017, was a Spanish affair, weaving my way around Spain and a teensy bit of Portugal.
 My goal was to learn Spanish and soak up as much of my favourite culture, living the ‘Digital Nomad’ lifestyle.

 Now I’m back and I’m staying in London for a while.
 For the first time in many years it’s a conscious choice and it feels good.
-I’ve got some pretty exciting plans coming up… ones which I can’t disclose just yet!
+I’m sharpening my skills with an MA Creative Writing at Birkbeck Uni, freelancing (hire me!) and soaking up all the arty, literary and cultural magic London has to offer.